-From as early as 18 Months, you as a parent should focus on introducing these concepts through simple and practical ways to your child.
+From as early as 18 Months, you as a parent should focus on introducing these concepts (matching and sorting) through simple and practical ways to your child.
 You can improvise and creatively use your own surroundings to come up with puzzles and exercises which stimulate your child.

 You will find more interesting articles on early mathematics on our website.
 Don’t forget to read them as well.

 - This blog talks about early childhood (preschool and kindergarten) mathematics skills that parents should focus on.

 - Very often parents start by focusing exclusively on the counting of numbers and ignore other basic math skills.